nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The index is out of bound.
+The index is invalid.
     * 3a1.
 TutorTracker shows an error message.

-  Use case ends.
+      Use case resumes at step 2.

 <hr/>